F5Networks/f5-openstack-agent/doc/HowTo-DeployLBaaSAgent.md

 The F5 LBaaS Plug-in uses a scheduler which, by default, associates all LBaaS pools on the same cluster with the same tenant.
 This association is maintained in the OpenStack database.
 To view the associations:

 1. Run `neutron agent-list`.
-2. Run `neutron lb-pool-list-on-agent &lt;agent-id&gt;` for each LBaaS agent.
+2. Run `neutron lb-pool-list-on-agent <agent-id>` for each LBaaS agent.

 If you add more agent-cluster groups, the LBaaS plug-in will automatically identify which agent it should talk to in order to service a given tenant.